 - Feeling of anaemic and pale body

-In the process of diagnosis, the appearance of throat, where white membrane develops and constricts the airways, is checked.
+In the process of diagnosis, the appearance of the throat, where white membrane develops and constricts the airways, is checked.
 A lab test too is done to confirm the diagnosis.

 Complications related to Diphtheria: